Shabex/ROOM-AN-ELEPHANT-FORM/README.md

 # ROOM-AN-ELEPHANT-FORM

-A web form pplication where a user who is a lover of conservation can learn about history and species of elephants and their interaction with human
+A web form application where a user who is a lover of conservation can learn about history and species of elephants and their interaction with human
 It is designed in a way that a user is provided with a list of those elephants by name, the user only has to click on a name, then it displays name, image and details of interest to the user.
 Then a volunteer can give feedback on at the end of the form.
 ## Demo